 Most inpatient and outpatient addiction treatment programs make a point to include family members, friends, and other loved ones in a variety of options for support, whether this means counseling and therapy sessions where family members are present or larger group family counseling sessions within a group.

-At FHE we present several options for family and friends to get involved with their loved one’s recovery, both for their own emotional process and to provide necessary support to their loved one through an arduous process of healing.
+At FHE we present several options for family and friends to get involved with their loved one’s recovery, both for their own emotional process and to provide the necessary support to their loved one through an arduous process of healing.